-Shoreland Setback: Also known as the "Shoreland setback area" an area in a shoreland that is within a certain distance of the ordinary high-water mark in which the construction or placement of structures has been limited or prohibited under an ordinance enacted under section 59.692, Stats.
+Shoreland Setback Area: Also knows as the "Shoreland setback area" Means an area in a shoreland that is within a certain distance of the ordinary high water mark in which the construction or placement of buildings of structures has been limited or prohibited under an ordinance enacted under this section 59.692, Stats.

-Shoreland-Wetland District: A zoning district, created as a part of a county zoning ordinance, comprised of shorelands that are designated as wetlands on the Wisconsin wetland inventory maps prepared by the department.
+Shoreland-Wetland Zoning District: The zoning district, created as a part of this Shoreland Zoning Ordinance, comprised of shorelands that are designated as wetlands on the wetland maps which have been adopted and made a part of this ordinance.

-Shorelands: Lands within the following distances from the ordinary highwater mark of navigable waters: 1,000 feet from a lake, pond or flowage; and 300 feet from a river or stream or to the landward side of the floodplain, whichever distance is greater.
+Shorelands: Lands within the following distances from the ordinary high water mark of navigable waters: 1,000 feet, measured horizontally, from a lake, pond or flowage, and 300 feet, measured horizontally, from a river, or whichever distance is greater.